 Dams block passage of salmon and steelhead between spawning and rearing habitat and the Pacific Ocean.
 Where fish passage is not provided the blockage is permanent.
 More than 55 percent of the spawning and rearing habitat once available to salmon and steelhead in the Columbia River Basin is permanently blocked by dams.

 In the Hanford Reach of the Columbia, the most productive, and natural, fall Chinook spawning habitat remaining in the Columbia River Basin, water levels are affected by water releases from Priest Rapids Dam immediately upstream.
-As the water rises and falls with power generation at the dam, egg nests (redds) and newly hatched juvenile salmon can be stranded as water floods and then retreats from shoreline areas.
-Not until the 1990s did fishery and utility officials devise an agreement to regulate outflows from the dam, and others upstream, to protect the fish.
+For years after the dam was completed, water levels rose and fell with power generation at the dam, and egg nests (redds) and newly hatched juvenile salmon sometimes were stranded as water flooded and then retreated from low-lying shoreline areas.
+Not until the 1990s did fishery officials and the public utility that owns and operates the dam devise an agreement to regulate its outflows, and others upstream, to protect the fish.

 These are not all recent impacts, and the impacts are not limited to those from hydroelectric dams.
 The impacts of dams on salmon and steelhead began practically as soon as the first dams were constructed.
 Between 1880 and 1910, for example, loggers built 56 splash dams in the western Washington portion of the Columbia River Basin, and 55 more in the Willamette and Deschutes watersheds of Oregon.
 Splash dams were nothing more than piles of logs that backed up small, temporary reservoirs on tributary streams of a larger river.
 Once a pool formed behind a splash dam, more logs would be dropped into the pool and, when it was full, the dam would be dynamited and the logs and water would sluice down the tributary to the main river and be floated to sawmills.
 Splash dams brutalized many salmon and steelhead spawning streams.

 Other tributary dams wiped out salmon runs long before mainstem Columbia and Snake river hydropower dams were built.
-In 1915 Long Lake Dam, with no fish ladder, was completed on the Spokane River four miles above Little Falls Dam (completed in 1911), effectively ending salmon and steelhead passage some 30 years before Grand Coulee Dam would finish off Spokane River salmon and all other upriver anadromous stocks.
+In 1915 Long Lake Dam, with no fish ladder, was completed on the Spokane River four miles above Little Falls Dam (completed in 1911, also without fish passage facilities), effectively ending salmon and steelhead passage some 30 years before Grand Coulee Dam would finish off Spokane River salmon and all other upriver anadromous stocks.
 Spokane River settler D.L.
 McDonald later wrote: “It was a sad day for the settlers who had grown to depend on the salmon as one of their staple foods.
 But for the Indians, it was a catastrophe.”

 Although dams were known to impact salmon, few dams ever were removed.
 One of the first, if not the first, to be removed over salmon impacts was one across the Wallowa River in northeastern Oregon.
 The dam was constructed in 1904 at the Minam Fish Hatchery, and on June 4, 1914, in a late-season snow storm, the dam was dynamited.

 The dam had been in place since 1905, when it was constructed with the hatchery to trap salmon returning to spawn.
-Eggs from Wallowa River salmon were incubated and the smolts released from the Bonneville Fish Hatchery at Eagle Creek to feed the commercial fishing industry, but the dam had decimated the Wallowa River fishery.
+Eggs from Wallowa River salmon were incubated and the smolts released from the Bonneville Fish Hatchery at Eagle Creek several hundred miles downriver on the Columbia to feed the commercial fishing industry, but the dam had decimated the Wallowa River fishery.

 Two weeks after the dam was blown out, the Wallowa County Chieftain newspaper of Enterprise, Oregon, reported: “It is hoped that the removal of the dam, by opening the river to migratory fish, will make angling better than ever in streams and lakes of this county.”

 But the hope never was realized.
 By then, sockeye in Wallowa Lake had lost their migratory instinct and become adapted to the lake environment.
 Three years later, when a screen at the outlet of Wallowa Lake was removed to allow an estimated 5 million fish to migrate to the ocean, most of the fish later were discovered in irrigation ditches short distances downstream.
 Ironically, another dam was built at the outlet of Wallowa Lake just four years later, in 1918, and it, too, stopped fish passage.
 The elevation of the privately owned dam was raised in 1929.
-The 35-foot-tall concrete dam, which lacks fish passage, is owned today by the Associated Ditch Companies, Inc., a non-profit corporation.
+The 35-foot-tall Wallowa Lake Dam, which lacks fish passage, is owned today by the Associated Ditch Companies, Inc., a non-profit corporation.
 In 2000 the Oregon Water Resources Department declared the aging structure a “high hazard dam,” which meant it could be condemned if it is not rehabilitated.
-Associated Ditch Companies sought funding for the needed repairs, which could include fish passage facilities to allow coho and sockeye salmon to migrate freely into and out of the lake, something the fish were not able to do for most of the 20th century.
-State and federal money was appropriated in 2006 for rehabilitating the dam.
+Associated Ditch Companies sought funding for the needed repairs and, after years of study and discussion, in 2019 the Oregon Legislature appropriated $14 million to rehabilitate the dam, including installation of a fish ladder, which will allow coho and sockeye salmon to migrate freely into and out of the lake, something the fish have not been able to do for more than 100 years.

 In 1927, Inland Power and Light Company completed Lewiston Dam on the Clearwater River four miles upstream from its confluence with the Snake.
 The dam included a fish ladder, but it was inadequate.
 Lewiston Dam virtually eliminated Chinook salmon runs into the Clearwater Basin.
 Steelhead were able to negotiate the ladder, but their numbers declined dramatically, too.
 In 1937, Washington Water Power Company of Spokane acquired the dam, and in 1939 built two additional fish ladders.
 Improvements were made to all three ladders in the mid-1960s.
 Lewiston Dam was removed in 1973 to make way for the reservoir behind Lower Granite Dam about 40 miles downstream on the Snake, and also to facilitate barge traffic to Lewiston.
 In May 1999, a federal judge approved a settlement that required Avista Corp., formerly Washington Water Power, to pay $39 million to the Nez Perce Tribe for fish losses caused by Lewiston Dam and another dam that also was owned by Avista's predecessor.
 That one, the Grangeville Dam, was built by Grangeville Power and Light Company in 1903 and also was acquired by Washington Water Power in 1937.
 Grangeville Dam operated until 1963, when it was demolished.